groundhoggwp/groundhogg/README.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9d9-417e-4ba2-a0bf-8b7529b7122b )

 == Changelog ==

+= 4.7.2 (2026-09-03) =
+* ADDED Click on a contact's profile picture to update it with an image from the Library.
+* TWEAKED Modernized the licensing and updates system.
+* FIXED Authenticated (Sales Rep+) Path Traversal vulnerability.
+Thanks to @Sergei Pro for reporting responsibly via PatchStack.
+* FIXED Possible Redirection Attack (Phishing).
+Thanks to @Yaswanth Reddy Sunkara for reporting responsibly via WPScan.

 = 4.7.1 (2026-08-20) =
 * FIXED Cron setup page issue with WP 7.1